2020-2021 Durham PreK Application

-To complete an application for the 2019-2020 school year, call 1-833-PREK-EDU to speak to the Bilingual Pre-K Application Specialist and schedule an application appointment with a counselor (appointments available in Spanish).
+To start the application process, call 1-833-PREK-EDU to schedule your appointment with a Bilingual Pre-K Application Specialist (appointments available in Spanish).
 Appointments will be at the Jim and Carolyn Hunt Child Care Resource Center, 1201 S. Briggs Avenue, Durham, NC 27703.
-You may also come in for a walk-in appointment during regular business hours Monday through Friday.

 Would you like for one of our Spanish bilingual preschool application counselors to contact you to set up an application appointment?
 Please complete our electronic interest form below, and one of our counselors will contact you soon!